Personal Statement Teachers : 1-1 Personal Statement Preparation

 - You're in control, with lessons that fit around your schedule

-Here's a selection of our Personal Statement tutors, continue below to search from all 161 tutors
+Here's a selection of our Personal Statement tutors, continue below to search from all 197 tutors

-I have an enhanced DBS check and am safeguarding trained.
+I am safeguarding trained.

 My name is Nadia and I am a medical student currently studying at Newcastle University.
 I know that the interview cycle is tough for a lot of people, but I am here to help, having extensive experience with tutoring interviews, both for multiple mini-interviews (MMI) and panels.